 Learning more background of the exam, I realized that it was uncommon in the 1800s and early 1900s for a child to continue his education past eighth grade.
 Scholarships were awarded to students to encourage them to continue onto high school.
 Because eighth grade marked the end of most students’ academic careers, the basics were expected to be fully mastered by this level.

 Taking a clue from this old test, I realized we, too, could move past the basics in eighth-grade and move into more complex subjects.
-I knew how much time we had spent covering the 3Rs over the years, and so I stopped scheduling them on our homeschool plan for eighth grade.
-Although it was frightening at the time, I reduced my son’s work in the basics, and he transitioned easily into higher-level courses.
+I knew how much time we had spent covering the 3Rs over the years, so I stopped scheduling them on our homeschool plan for eighth grade.
+Although it was frightening at the time, I reduced my son’s work in the basics and he transitioned easily into higher-level courses.

 Lesson 3: Curriculum Should Go Beyond Rote Memorization

-Not all the things I read in the 1912 eighth-grade exam positively influenced me.
-Some of the history questions like name the last battles of the Civil War and the War of 1812 didn’t impress me as especially important for today’s society.
+Not all the things I read in the 1912 eighth grade exam positively influenced me.
+Some of the history questions – like “Name the last battles of the Civil War and the War of 1812” – didn’t impress me as especially important for today’s society.
 It’s not enough to memorize battles or dates.
 Our kids need to understand the ideology behind decisions made in the past.
 Preparing a teen for high school or college means he needs the skills to look beyond the obvious and learn analysis.

-So the last lesson I took away from this old exam was to scrutinize my long-term goals.
+The last lesson I took away from this old exam was to scrutinize my long-term goals.
 In eighth grade I looked for curriculum that taught my son how to think creatively and critically and how to communicate effectively.
 On the other hand, because a relaxed homeschool atmosphere is important to me, reviewing my long-term goals didn’t mean I had to force my son to learn higher-level skills in middle school until he was ready.
 Achieving balance between relaxed and rigid homeschooling has always been challenging for me, and the huge amount of unused homeschool curriculum in my home is a testament to that fact.
 Reviving some of the learning standards from times past is something I occasionally wish for, but learning from them was far more valuable and inspirational than I imagined.